-Porter was the football operations manager from 2011-17, where he planned and executed all travel,
+Porter was the football operations manager from 2011-17, where he planned and executed all travel, including bus and hotel contracts, while also managing training camp operations.

 Prior to his promotion to manager, Porter was the Panthers' football operations coordinator from 2006-11 and operations assistant from 2003-06.
 He worked as a team equipment intern in 2001 and 2002 after starting as an intern with the public relations department in the spring of 2001.